Nagarjuna: Traditional hagiography

 Traditional religious hagiographies credit Nāgārjuna with being associated with the teaching of the Prajñāpāramitā sūtras as well as with having revealed these scriptures to the world after they had remained hidden for some time.
 The sources differ on where this happened and how Nāgārjuna retrieved the sutras.
 Some sources say he retrieved the sutras from the land of the nāgas.

-Indeed, Nāgārjuna is often depicted in composite form comprising human and nāga characteristics.
+Nāgārjuna himself is often depicted in composite form comprising human and nāga characteristics.
 Nāgas are snake-like supernatural beings of great magical power that feature in Hindu, Buddhist and Jain mythology.
 Nāgas are found throughout Indian religious culture, and typically signify intelligent serpents or dragons that are responsible for rain, lakes, and other bodies of water.
 In Buddhism, a naga can be a symbol of a realised arhat or wise person.

-Traditional sources also claim that Nāgārjuna practiced ayurvedic alchemy (rasayāna).
-Kumārajīva's biography for example, has Nāgārjuna making an elixir of invisibility, and Bus-ton, Taranatha and Xuanzang all state that he could turn rocks into gold.
+Traditional sources also claim that Nāgārjuna practised ayurvedic alchemy (rasāyana).
+Kumārajīva's biography for example, has Nāgārjuna making an elixir of invisibility, and Buton Rinchen Drub, Taranatha and Xuanzang all state that he could turn rocks into gold.

 Tibetan hagiographies also state that Nāgārjuna studied at Nālanda University.
 However, according to Walser, this university was not a strong monastic center until about 425.
 Also, as Walser notes, "Xuanzang and Yijing both spent considerable time at Nālanda and studied Nāgārjuna’s texts there.
 It is strange that they would have spent so much time there and yet chose not to report any local tales of a man whose works played such an important part in the curriculum."

-Some sources (Bu-ston and the other Tibetan historians) claim that in his later years, Nāgārjuna lived on the mountain of Śrīparvata near the city that would later be called Nāgārjunakoṇḍa ("Hill of Nāgārjuna").
+Some sources (Buton Rinchen Drub and the other Tibetan historians) claim that in his later years, Nāgārjuna lived on the mountain of Śrīparvata near the city that would later be called Nāgārjunakoṇḍa ("Hill of Nāgārjuna").
 The ruins of Nāgārjunakoṇḍa are located in Guntur district, Andhra Pradesh.
 The Caitika and Bahuśrutīya nikāyas are known to have had monasteries in Nāgārjunakoṇḍa.
 The archaeological finds at Nāgārjunakoṇḍa have not resulted in any evidence that the site was associated with Nagarjuna.
-The name "Nāgārjunakoṇḍa" dates from the medieval period, and the 3rd-4th century inscriptions found at the site make it clear that it was known as "Vijayapuri" in the ancient period.
+The name "Nāgārjunakoṇḍa" dates from the medieval period, and the 3rd–4th century inscriptions found at the site make it clear that it was known as "Vijayapuri" in the ancient period.

 Other Nāgārjunas

 There are a multitude of texts attributed to "Nāgārjuna", many of these texts date from much later periods.
 This has caused much confusion for the traditional Buddhist biographers and doxographers.
-Modern scholars are divided on how to classify these later texts and how many later writers called "Nāgārjuna" existed (the name remains still popular today in Andhra Pradesh).
+Modern scholars are divided on how to classify these later texts and how many later writers called "Nāgārjuna" existed (the name remains popular today in Andhra Pradesh).